97harsh/97harsh.github.io/about.md

  * Improved data insertion speed by 50% for a client at Fractal Analytics by transitioning ETL pipelines to batched data aggregation.
 Migrated from legacy insertion approach to modular Python pipelines with batch loading, establishing more scalable data processing.

-Across fintech, manufacturing, and consulting sectors, I leveraged my core data science and engineering skills to ship end-to-end machine learning solutions.
+Across EV, fintech, and retail sectors, I leveraged my core data science and engineering skills to ship end-to-end machine learning solutions.
 This hands-on experience applying AI and data analytics to drive tangible business results gave me a strong foundation that motivates my current research at the intersection of healthcare and cutting-edge machine learning.
 I'm proud of my track record of tackling complex problems and delivering impact through a mix of data science, engineering, and cross-functional collaboration.

 Connect with me: